scott-knight/psquare-sms-service/README.md

 ### Setup to receive external requests using NGROK

+For this app to work locally you have to have a way for the external service to send messages back to your setup, without it, you can send messages but you wont be able to receive them.
 The easiest way to make your `localhost:3000` server instance accessable publically would be to use [ngrok](https://ngrok.com).
 When you go to the ngrok site, you will need to create an account if you don't have one.
 Login to see the dashboard information, download the ngrok executable, unzip the executable, set the authorization, then run the executable.

   1. Create a free account (if you don't already have one) and login.
   2. Download ngrok (if you haven't already).
 At the console, unzip the downlaoded file: `unzip /path/to/ngrok.zip`.